 There is no inherent limit to the span of a spanloader.
 The 80 meter box is the limit for passenger aircraft loading gates.
-The standard runway width is also 80 meters, 262 feet.
-That would seem to limit ConcordLiftTM to 13 TEU or 260 ft. span.
-The passenger loading gate limit does not apply for this cargo aircraft.
-It is expected that in time specialized air cargo terminals will be built.
-It is not expected to mix in flight patterns with commercial jet aircraft.
-The slow, low wing load, ConcordLiftTM is able to use a very short runway.
+That would seem to limit ConcordLift[TM] to a 260 ft. span.
+The passenger limit does not apply for cargo aircraft.
+The slow, low wing load, ConcordLift[TM] is able to use a runway less than 1200 feet long.

 Aspect Ratio (AR) the ratio between the wingspan and the cord has powerful affect because the higher the ratio the greater efficiency.
 Sailplane soar without power because of their great AR.
-The very large wingtips of the cargo wing enable them to join together to create a higher Aspect Ratio.
-Aircraft could take off separately, join up in flight, cross the ocean, and separate to go to different destinations.
-That connection is designed in concept but is not included in this paper.
-The major challenge is safe separation in flight, since in between the wingtips is strong low pressure.

-There is a radical alternative.
-Airfields could have a 1200 ft. or wider portion of runway for ConcordLift TM.
-As a short field aircraft less that 2000 ft. length is needed.
-Ground handling of a very wide span aircraft could appear difficult.
-It would have to be given thought.
-The entire aircraft could be made up of interchangeable sections that separate for ground handling.
+Airfields could have a 1200 ft. wide runway for ConcordLift TM.
+Ground handling could appear difficult.
+The entire aircraft could be made up of sections for ground handling.
 Latches would join the ends of structural wing spars.
-Each section could have a cockpit.
-A 300 ft. span section would be able to fly with a poor Aspect Ratio of 3.
-A single section with wing extensions would be much more efficient.
-The wing extensions could be detachable.
+A 300 ft. section would be able to fly with a poor Aspect Ratio of 3.
+ConcordLiftTM would use the same runway length as a light plane.
+The smallest version, one container wide, could operate from a grass strip 100 ft. by 1000 ft.
+ConcordLiftTM can serve almost anywhere.